sjbennett123/polarlarp/content/past_writeups/elkins/Maelstrom Air Elemental Lord.md

+---
-Mystery of the Bottle : Maelstrom Air Elemental Lord
+title: Maelstrom Air Elemental Lord

-**Description:** A no-nonsense Air lord that wishes to stop at nothing to win the war against the plane of Earth and crush all those that attempt to stop him.
+introduction: A no-nonsense Air lord that wishes to stop at nothing to win the war against the plane of Earth and crush all those that attempt to stop him.
 The cube was given to the Air Lords as means of truce and now the people of Tyrra are trying to break the truce between the realms.
+Costume:
+  - Blue and grey face paint, blue and/or grey tabard (one used as a belt)
+---